Chapter 6

 sows, that he will also reap (Galatians 6:7).

-For with what judgment you judge, you will be judged; and with
+For with what judgment you judge, you will be judged; and

-(Matthew 7:2).
+you (Matthew 7:2).

 What If I Don't "Get It Right"?